 - Niddy Noddy

-Kids Love Their Veggies
+Kids Love Their Vegetable Dyes!

 No small aside is that this is a great project for families to enjoy.
 Don’t be afraid to get your kids and grandkids into the kitchen for natural dye experiments.
 The natural dye process can certainly be made safe for children with a little common sense.